unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-review.md

 Preserve entries and prepend new ones.
 Planning, technical review, editorial approval, and publication authority are separate decisions.

+## 2026-09-25 20:56 CDT (America/Chicago, UTC-05:00)

+**Author:** Codex, primary series agent. **Role:** Hands-On 2A source reviewer and editor. **Decision:** Clarify that the lab models the active site's preview inclusion flags, then show the remaining operational stages it deliberately omits.

+**Evidence reviewed:** Current `utils/bin/jekyll-site` start and restart paths; Hands-On 2A post, packaged README, and its extracted archive; local rendered companion route.
+The wrapper uses a production build and Pagefind pass before either development serve mode.
+The default serve assignment includes `--future --drafts --unpublished`, and `--current` replaces it with an assignment without those flags.

+**Changes:** Added a read-only source-inspection command and a direct mapping from lab modes to the site's `start` and `start --current` behavior.
+Explained the optional OG refresh, output replacement, production build, Pagefind index, development server, and PID management that are outside the lab.
+Updated the package README and regenerated its ZIP and checksum.

+**Validation:** The revised ZIP passed SHA-256 verification and `verify.sh` from a clean extraction.
+The local article rendered the new mapping section and the revised package returned HTTP 200. `git diff --check` passed.
+No live wrapper operation or service restart was run.

+**Next gate:** Publisher reviews whether the closer connection to the actual site operation answers the 2A concern and whether any further voice edits are needed.

+## 2026-09-25 20:52 CDT (America/Chicago, UTC-05:00)

+**Author:** Codex, primary series agent. **Role:** Part 2 and Hands-On 2A author/reviewer. **Decision:** Keep the already-committed Part 2 as the main narrative and add a small runnable companion for the current/review content switch.
+The Publisher requested local site review; the October 1 dates remain provisional.

+**Evidence reviewed:** Current Part 2 source and rendered route, Jekyll series metadata and companion conventions, `jekyll-site` inclusion flags, isolated fixture behavior under installed Jekyll 4.3.4, extracted archive, and local browser render.
+The [Part 2 packet](jekyll-site-tooling-part-02-packet.md) records the lab's boundary.

+**Changes:** Added Hands-On 2A under the Jekyll post tree and linked it from Part 2.
+Added a ten-source-file lab with a two-mode build wrapper and generated-HTML verifier, plus a ZIP and checksum.
+Reused the Part 2 banner and preview diagram; no production script, configuration, or layout changed.

+**Validation:** The clean extracted ZIP passed its SHA-256 check and `verify.sh`: current output contained the ordinary post, and review output contained all four fixture posts.
+Changing the future post's date to the past produced the expected verification failure.
+The local Hands-On article, parent companion link, series listing, ZIP, checksum, and source-viewer assets returned HTTP 200.
+Playwright showed Part 2A, its download links, source viewers, diagram, and article sections.
+The only browser console errors were Giscus 404 responses for a discussion that does not exist for this new local route; Giscus says one will be created on first comment.
+The source-bound short-link check, taxonomy validation for 75 published and scheduled posts, `bash -n`, and `git diff --check` passed.
+No remote publication was performed.

+**Next gate:** Publisher reviews the Part 2/2A pair in the local browser, especially voice and exercise size, then settles dates and any edits before remote publication.

 ## 2026-09-23 15:55 CDT (America/Chicago, UTC-05:00)

 **Author:** Codex, primary series agent. **Role:** Part 2 author and local reviewer. **Decision:** Draft Part 2 in the Publisher's first-person, problem-by-problem voice, using the now-published Part 1 as the tonal reference.
 Keep the October 1 source date provisional and the article local for review.